franky47/douze/docs/plugins.md

 The name of the signal that caused the app to shutdown is passed in the object argument, so you can implement different strategies, however you can no longer cancel the shutdown at this time.

+This hook is an async method, but calls to `beforeExit` from registered plugins will be made sequencially (in the order of plugin registration), to avoid race conditions on exit.

 ### Error handling in hooks